freistli/rootbot/README.md

 Build environment is not required during express deployment.

-PowerShell and latest AZ CLI 2.46.0 are required.
+Windows, PowerShell and latest [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) 2.46.0 are required.

 It will take around 7~10 minutes.
 After completion, open the created bot service in resource group, and can open it in Teams Channel directly